flashmob/fastcgi-processor/README.md

 - `mail_from` - string of the From email address, could be blank to indicate a bounce
 - `body` - the raw email body, along with the headers.
 Please make sure your Fast CGI gateway can handle large enough POST

+Output:

+Please echo the string `SAVED` if successful.

 ## Example